tachukao/mgplvm-pytorch/README.md

 ![schematic](docsrc/source/_static/small_lvm_fig.png)

 This repository contains code for running both the manifold GPLVM (Jensen et al. 2020) and Bayesian GPFA (Jensen and Kao et al. 2021) and is currently still in active development.
+In addition to these two recently published models, the codebase also faciliates the construction of a wide range of other models that combine different latent priors and linear/nonlinear tuning functions with Gaussian or discrete noise models (schematic) - all under the general framework of the _Gaussian process latent variable model_.
+The primary focus of this library is the analysis of neural population recordings, but the methods generalize to other domains as well.

 ## Examples